The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Darn Tough fell shortest on delivery for what I wanted, given the price point.
 Again, I just might have had the wrong socks for the wrong boots.
 While that might be the case, I could get what I want out of Smartwool for less money and still get a product with an excellent performance guarantee.
 Simply put, I didn’t get anything more out of Darn Tough vs. the Hylete socks.

 One might argue this evaluation is flawed, in that while each product I compared was, in fact, a premium pair of socks, they weren’t all that comparable.
-True, but my goal wasn’t to say which product was better than the other; it was to compare them against my baseline and determine if equaled or enhanced the boot-wearing experience.
+True, but my goal wasn’t to say which product was better than the other; it was to compare them against my baseline and determine if they equaled or enhanced the boot-wearing experience.

 I came into this project thinking socks didn’t much matter and that paying anything more than $15 for a pair of socks made you a bit of a label chaser.
 At 35 dollars a pair, I am still struggling to make the value argument for CHUPs to my wife, but if I got a pair or two for Christmas, I wouldn’t kick them out of bed for eating crackers.
 For my money, though, my favorite socks I reviewed were the Smartwool.